OhFrancy/OhFrancy/README.md

-Learning Front-End Development, some Java and C++.
+Only personal and self-made small projects.

-Only personal small projects
+Accepting every negative review.

 <!---
 OhFrancy/OhFrancy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.